ooii8929/interview-training/README.md

 ## Future Work

-- Use emotion AI to recommend related question in real time
+- Use emotion AI to recommend related questions in real-time.
-- Transform Docker into lambda to reduce server load
+- Transform Docker into lambda to reduce server load.
+- Implement Turn server in webRTC to increase connection stability.
+-

 ## Author